 The formal commencement ceremony is held at the end of the spring semester for degree candidates who have completed all graduation requirements that academic year.
 Degree candidates who have yet to complete a maximum of eight credits in the following Summer session may also apply to participate in the ceremony.
 There are three degree conferral dates per year (noted on transcripts and diplomas): in December, May and July or August.
 These three dates will constitute a graduating class.
-Candidates for degrees are to file a Graduation Request Form with the Office the Registrar before beginning their final semester of study.
-Applications for graduation will only be approved by the academic advisor after the advisor has completed a graduation audit Students must pay the graduation fee by April 30th in order to participate in the ceremony and/or receive their diploma.
-Students graduating in the fall semester must pay the graduation fee by November 30th.
+Candidates for degrees are to file a Graduation Request Form with the Registrar's Office before beginning their final semester of study.
+Applications for graduation will only be approved by the Registrar after the academic advisor has completed a graduation audit.

+Students must pay the graduation fee prior to participating in the ceremony and/ or receive their diploma.
 Students may not file an application for graduation during the summer sessions.
 Diplomas and transcripts will be issued only to students in good financial standing with the University and only these students may participate in the commencement ceremony.